«They’re casting their problem on society. And, you know, there is no such thing as society. There are individual men and women…»

 ~~

 All the snowflakes are different.
-There are not even two alike.
-But when combined, thanks to their diversity, they create snow.
+Not even two of them are alike.
+But when combined, thanks to their diversity, snow is created.

-All men are different.
-There are not even two of them alike.
-But all together, thanks to their diversity, they make a society.
+All men are different. Νot even two of them are alike.
+But collectively, thanks to their diversity, they make a society.

 A single man, a single tree, a single snowflake, a single atom.

-One is zero.
-The second is what gives the first a meaning.
+One equals zero.
+It is the second one that gives the first a meaning.

-The matter consists of atoms, the snow of snowflakes, the forest of trees and the society of men, dear Thatcher.
+Matter consists of atoms, snow of snowflakes, a forest of trees and society of men, “dear” Thatcher.

 ~~{}~~

-After that, as if a sinister internet mind meant to play with my thoughts, I bumped into this photo, depicting this skull.
+After that, as if a sinister internet mind meant to play games with my thoughts, I bumped into this photo which was depicting this skull.

-In this skull, there was once a brain.
-It was a thinking, dreaming, fearing, hoping human being.
+There was a brain once in this skull and it belonged to a thinking, dreaming, fearing, hoping human being.

-It was special, different from anybody else.
+It was special being, different from all others.
 It was a Thatcherish individual.

-Yet, the existing society 2700 years ago killed him and buried him with his hands tied behind his back along with 1000 people.
+Yet, the society that existed 2700 years ago killed it and buried it with its hands tied behind its back along with 1000 other people.

 ~~